 pokeweed is an early successional species

-If left undisturbed, nearly all the land in Virginia will end up covered by a forest.
+If left undisturbed, nearly all the land in Virginia will end up covered by a forest with shrubs and "forbs" underneath.
 For about the last 8,000 years since the ice sheets retreated, trees growing together in forests have been well adapted to Virginia's temperature and rainfall patterns.
 Only a few rocky outcrops, shale barrens, and sandy dune areas have soils that are naturally too thin to support trees.

 Different species grow on hillsides with different slopes and elevation, and especially different aspects.
 Hillsides with a south-facing aspect will be much hotter in August, and pines thrive on such sites in the mountains.
 Hillsides with a north-facing aspect are colder in the winter.
 Forests on north-facing slopes are typically composed of oaks and hickories, with hemlocks and maples near the streams.

 Soil moisture is a major factor in shaping the species within a forest.
 Chestnut oaks grow well on dry ridgetops, while sycamores prefer "wet feet" and grow best on floodplains.

 The concept of vegetation evolving to a "climax forest" assumes that environmental conditions are consistent.
 In theory, maples and sycamores occupy stream valleys while oaks, pines, and hickories cover the ridges.
 Mature trees over 100' high will develop a closed canopy, intercepting much of the light from the sun before it reaches the ground.

 after nearly a century without logging, the forest canopy at Fraser Preserve in Fairfax County has only occasional gaps allowing sunlight to reach the ground directly